What's it like to be a Nutritionist?

 How to become a Nutritionist

 - Consider preparing for a career in nutrition and dietetics by completing a Certificate IV in Allied Health Assistance (Nutrition and Dietetics) (HLT43015).

 - Complete a qualification in nutrition.
 This may be a Bachelor of Nutrition Science or Bachelor of Human Nutrition.
 Alternatively, if you have already completed an undergraduate degree, complete a Graduate Diploma in Human Nutrition.

 - Register with the NSA Voluntary Register of Nutritionists.
 Registration must be renewed every 3 years.

 SEEK users who have worked as a Nutritionist have studied these qualifications.

-This degree aims to develop your knowledge in human nutrition and the science behind food.
+This degree develops your knowledge of human nutrition and the importance of healthy food choices.

 This degree provides you with key skills in nutrition, preparing you for a range of roles in the public health and nutrition industries.